 Implementing Raft is typically a multi-week project found in a graduate computer science course on Distributed Systems.
 You should be experienced working in your preferred programming language such as Python, C, Go, or Rust.
 Core concepts and small exercises are presented in Python.
 However, this is not a Python course--you may implement the project in any language that you wish.
 Some prior experience with network programming, systems programming, and concurrency is advisable although all of necessary concepts needed for the completion of the project are covered in the course.

 Although this is a challenging course, you do not need to possess "encyclopedia knowledge" about network programming, existing libaries, or programming frameworks.
+It is not a course about memorization or Googling the names of API functions.

 Although the stated goal is to produce a working implementation of the Raft algorithm, the ultimate purpose of the course is cover important topics from concurrency and distributed computing in a practical setting.
 Topics will include: